Licheung228/easy-iframe/README.md

 the main app origin

-optional, default is `"*"`, u should set it for safe.
+optional, default is `"*"`, will be used targetOrigin of postMessage

+if not set or set to `"*"`, the sub app will accept any origin from main app

 #### `onError`